MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/extend.md

 ## Data definitions

 The data definitions section provides information about a list of tables, columns, and the areas of the solution where they're used.
-The solution column indicates if the field is part of the base solution or if its added via the portals extension.
+The solution column indicates if the field is part of the base solution or if it is added via the portals extension.
 System-generated columns such as **Created On** and **Modified On** aren't displayed.

 ### Access Action